Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-{}.
-That includes the case of the reference frames sometimes employed in the context of black hole physics and astrophysics \cite{Black Holes,Bardeen,Bardeen et al}: the tetrads carried by hypersurface orthogonal observers, whose spatial axis are taken to be fixed to the background symmetries; for instance, in the Kerr spacetime, the congruence are the zero angular momentum observers (ZAMOS), and the spatial triads are fixed to the Boyer-Lindquist spatial coordinate basis vectors.
-This tetrad field has been dubbed in some literature {}``locally non-rotating frames'' \footnote{Somewhat erroneously, as the tetrads \emph{do rotate} with respect to the local compass of inertia, since they are not Fermi-Walker transported in general. } \cite{Bardeen et al,Bardeen} or {}``proper reference frames of the fiducial observers'' \cite{Black Holes}.
+\emph{Usefulness of the general equation.} --- An equation like (\ref{eq:Geo3+1}), yielding the inertial forces in an arbitrary orthonormal frame, in particular allowing for an arbitrary rotation $\Omega^{\alpha}$ of the spatial triads along $u^{\alpha}$, \emph{independent} of $\omega^{\alpha}$, is of interest in many applications.
+Although the congruence adapted frame, $\vec{\Omega}=\vec{\omega}=\vec{H}/2$, might seem the most natural frame associated to a given family of observers, other frames are used in the literature, and the associated gravitomagnetic effects (encompassed in our general definition of $\vec{H}$, Eq. (\ref{eq:GEM Fields Cov})) discussed therein.
+That includes the case of the reference frames sometimes employed in the context of black hole physics and astrophysics \cite{SemerakInertial,Bardeen,Bardeen et al,SemerakStationaryFrames,SemerakForcesGyro,Gravitation}: the tetrads carried by hypersurface orthogonal observers, whose spatial axis are taken to be fixed to the background symmetries; for instance, in the Kerr spacetime, the congruence are the zero angular momentum observers (ZAMOS), and the spatial triads are fixed to the Boyer-Lindquist spatial coordinate basis vectors.
+This tetrad field has been dubbed in some literature ``locally non-rotating frames'' (LNR) \footnote{Somewhat erroneously, as the tetrads \emph{do rotate} with respect to the local compass of inertia, since they are not Fermi-Walker transported in general \cite{Gravitation,SemerakStationaryFrames,SemerakForcesGyro}. } \cite{Bardeen et al,Bardeen,SemerakStationaryFrames,SemerakInertial} or ``proper reference frames of the fiducial observers'' \cite{Black Holes}.
 It is regarded as important for black hole physics because it is a reference frame that is defined everywhere (unlike for instance the star fixed static observers, see Sec.~\ref{sub:3+1 Gyroscope-precession} below, that do not exist past the ergosphere).
-Eq.~(\ref{eq:Geo3+1}) allows us to describe the inertial forces in these frames, where $\vec{\omega}=0$, and $\vec{H}=\vec{\Omega}=N^{-1}\tilde{\nabla}\times\vec{\beta}$; that is, all the gravitomagnetic accelerations come from $\Omega^{\alpha}$ ($N$, $\vec{\beta}$ denote, respectively, the lapse function and the shift vector \cite{Black Holes}).
-Frames corresponding to a congruence with vorticity, but where the spatial triads are chosen to be Fermi-Walker transported, $\vec{\Omega}=0$, have also been considered; in such frames $\vec{H}=\vec{\omega}$ (dubbed the {}``Fermi-Walker gravitomagnetic field'' \cite{The many faces,GEM User Manual}).
+Eq.~(\ref{eq:Geo3+1}) allows the description of the inertial forces in these frames, where $\vec{\omega}=0$, and $\vec{H}=\vec{\Omega}$; that is, all the gravitomagnetic accelerations come from \footnote{In \cite{SemerakInertial} the term involving $\Omega^{\alpha}$ in Eq. (\ref{eq:FGEMCov2}) above is cast not as part of a gravitomagnetic, but of a ``Coriolis'' acceleration (``$a_{{\rm C}}^{\alpha}$'').
+Therein, what is cast as ``gravitomagnetic'' (``$a_{{\rm d}}^{\alpha}$''), are the terms involving $K_{(\alpha\beta)}$ and $\omega^{\alpha}$. } $\vec{\Omega}$ (for explicit expressions of $\vec{\Omega}$, see e.g. Eq.
+(33.24) of \cite{Gravitation}, or Eq.
+(75) of \cite{SemerakStationaryFrames}).
+Frames corresponding to a congruence with vorticity, but where the spatial triads are chosen to be Fermi-Walker transported, $\vec{\Omega}=0$, have also been considered; in such frames $\vec{H}=\vec{\omega}$ (dubbed the ``Fermi-Walker gravitomagnetic field'' \cite{The many faces,GEM User Manual}).